HChoiLab/RetrogradeNetworkAnalysis/README.md

 To find hierarchies of different cortical modules or within each module, run `run_CC_module.py` and `run_TCCT_module.py` to obtain CC and CC+TCCT-based hierarchies.
 For inter/intra-module hierarchy, instead of searching for the optimal mapping based on the limited numbers of intra-module or inter-module connections every time, use the pre-generated mapping of clusters to either FF or FB direction constructed from all CC, TC, and CT connections, available in `clustermapping.xlsx`.
 In the paper, we show intra-module hierarchy for the visual module (module = 'Visual') as well as inter-module hierarchy (module ='inter_predefined').

 ## Centrality
+#### `centrality.py`
+- Centrality generating code using whole brain CCF-normalized connectivity matrices.
+Use this code to create correlation plots between centrality and hierarchy scores of brain areas, along with their corresponding Excel files.
+- Input files:
+- - `combined_ipsi_VN.xlsx`
+  - `ipsi_C57_antero_VN.xlsx`
+  - `retro_ipsi_VN.xlsx`
+- Output files:
+- - `antero_inward_centrality.xlsx`, which includes centrality and hierarchy scores for all areas in the hierarchy.
+Centrality scores are found using the anterograde connectivity matrix with "inward distance" as the measure of distance between two areas.
+  - `retro_outward_centrality.xlsx`, which uses the retrograde connectivity matrix and "outward distance" to compute centrality scores of all areas in the hierarchy.
+  - `averaged_centrality.xlsx`, which averages the two above centrality scores for each area.
 ## Modularity
+#### `modularity.py`
+- Modularity generating code using whole brain connectivity matrices.
+Use this code to create comparison plots of modularity scores between real and shuffled versions of the matrices, along with modules corresponding to a spatial resolution parameter.
+- Input files:
+- - `combined_ipsi.xlsx`
+  - `antero_ipsi.xlsx`
+  - `retro_ipsi.xlsx`
+- Output files:
+- - `retrograde modularity.svg`, which compares modularity scores between the retrograde connectivity matrix and a shuffled version, over varying values of a spatial resolution parameter (gamma).

 ## Figures and Results
-[@Eric, fix this]The summerized results of pre-generated hierarchy scores and global hierarchy scores are available in the `\Results` folder.
+[@Eric, fix this]The summarized results of pre-generated hierarchy scores and global hierarchy scores are available in the `\results` folder.
 You can use `figures.py` to produce summary figures based on the pre-generated results.
+#### `hierarchy_summary_antero_retro_CreConf.xlsx`
+- Contains hierarchy score of all areas at each step of hierarchy generation.
+Used to generate complete hierarchy plot of cortical areas (`CC iterated`) and all areas (`CC+TCCT iterated`).
+- Also contains intra-module and inter-module hierarchy scores, for each step of intra/inter-module hierarchy generation.

+#### `gh_comparison_antero_retro_shuffled_CreConf.xlsx`
+- Contains global hierarchy scores of shuffled data (x100) and real data for varying steps of hierarchy generation.
+- Uses `iter shuffled hg (cortex)`, `iter data hg (cortex)`, `iter shuffled hg (cortex+thal)`, and `iter data hg (cortex+thal)` for global hierarchy score comparison figure.

 ## Terms of Use
 https://alleninstitute.org/legal/terms-use/